AFLplusplus/AFLplusplus/docs/custom_mutators.md

     `post_process` function.
 This function is then transforming the data into the format expected by the API before executing the target.

+    This can return any python object that implements the buffer protocol and supports PyBUF_SIMPLE.
+These include bytes, bytearray, etc.

 - `queue_new_entry` (optional):

     This methods is called after adding a new test case to the queue.